How to Share a Curated IPTV Playlist With Anyone, Safely

 Best practices

-• Share the minimum — carve the linked playlist down to exactly the channels you want this recipient to see.
+- Share the minimum, carve the smart collection down to exactly the channels you want this recipient to see.

 Keep reading